allan-638/ToDoList/README.md

 ```
 http://localhost:8080/api/todolist/:id
 ```
-- At least one of the "Task" or "Complete" fields must be present in the request
+- At least one of the "Task" or "Complete" fields must be present in the request.
 - Returns the updated todo object.